DHTMLX/docs-spreadsheet/docs/api/spreadsheet_beforerowdelete_event.md

 ### Description

-@short: fires before a row is deleted
+@short: Fires before a row is deleted

 ### Usage